-Post-purchase stress, or post-purchase death syndrome, covers a range of issues that a hermit crab might display after transitioning from one environment to another.
+Post-purchase stress, or post-purchase death syndrome, covers a range of issues that a hermit crab may display when transitioning from one environment to another.

-PPS in hermit crabs is caused by their physiological inability to adapt to rapid environmental changes.
+PPS in hermit crabs is due to their physiological inability to adapt to sudden environmental alterations.
 Animal Biology found that terrestrial hermit crabs are sensitive to temperature changes.

-Whether PPS is caused by psychological stresses or physical issues with environmental factors, it’s still dangerous.
-Post-purchase stress can lead to serious illness and premature mortality.
+Whether PPS is caused by psychological stress or physical issues with environmental factors, it’s still extremely dangerous.
+Post-purchase stress can lead to serious illness and early mortality.

-Hermit crabs with PPS can experience the following:
+Hermit crabs with PPS can experience the following problems:

-Attempts to hide in substrate or escape are common among newly acquired hermit crabs.
+Attempts to hide in the substrate or escape captivity are common among newly acquired hermit crabs.

 Why Is My New Hermit Crab Not Moving?

-Hermit crabs are nocturnal creatures, so you need to understand their routine rather than making a rash judgment about your hermit crab not moving.
+Hermit crabs are nocturnal creatures, so you need to understand their routine rather than make a rash judgment about why they’re not moving.

-There could be rational reasons one of your hermit crabs isn’t moving, including:
+There could be normal reasons why one of your hermit crabs isn’t moving, including:

-A hermit crab sleeps during the day to avoid drying out in the heat.
-A sleeping hermit will be found in an out-of-the-way part of its habitat, tucked inside its protective shell.
+Hermit crabs sleep during the day to avoid predators and direct sun exposure.
+A sleeping hermit will be found in an out-of-the-way part of its enclosure inside its protective shell.

-While sleeping, a hermit crab will keep its antenna close to the roof of its shell to detect predators.
+While sleeping, a hermit crab will keep its antennae close to the roof of its shell to detect predators.

-High levels of humidity or heat inside a hermie’s shell may cause it to sleep externally to the shell.
-If that happens, you’ll find your hermit crab lying motionless in its tank.
+High humidity inside a hermie’s shell can cause it to sleep externally to the shell.
+If that happens, you’ll find the hermit crab lying motionless in its tank.

-However, a sleeping hermit crab will move if you pick it up.
-If your hermit crab doesn’t move when you lift it, the humidity levels could have rendered it sick and motionless.
+A sleeping hermit crab will move if you pick it up.
+If a hermit crab doesn’t move when you lift it, the humidity levels could have made it sick and lethargic.

-Molting involves a hermit crab shedding its old exoskeleton to grow.
-It’s an energy-consuming process, which is why a hermit crab will be motionless.
+Molting involves a hermit crab shedding its old exoskeleton to regenerate and grow.
+It’s an energy-consuming process, meaning the hermit crab will be motionless.

-It’ll often bury itself for protection, so never move a hermit crab when it’s molting.
+It’ll often bury itself to feel safe, so never move a hermit crab when it’s molting.

 Why Is My New Hermit Crab Not Eating?

-If the sand is still smooth in the morning, the hermit crab isn’t eating.
-Of course, this works best when it’s isolated from its tank mates.
+If the food is untouched and the surrounding sand is smooth in the morning, the hermit crab isn’t eating.
+Of course, this simple test only works when it’s isolated from its tank mates.

 As well as post-purchase stress, hermit crabs can experience suppressed appetite due to illness or molting.
-If your hermit crab is molting, you may notice that it doesn’t move as much.
+If a hermit crab is molting, it’ll seldom move until the process has been completed.

 My New Hermit Crab Buried Itself

-Perhaps you recently bought a new hermit crab and introduced it to the main habitat.
+Perhaps you recently bought and introduced a new hermit crab to the main tank.
 Then, it buried itself and won’t come out.
 Hiding, retreating into its shell, or burying itself are common signs of PPS.

 There are other reasons why a hermit crab might bury itself, including:

-If your hermit crab is molting, it’ll stay buried throughout the process.
+If a hermit crab is molting, it’ll stay buried because this triggers the molting hormone (MH).

 The molting process takes 1-2 months, so be patient and don’t move it.
-Hermit crabs are fragile during this time, and moving them could result in injury.
+Hermit crabs are more vulnerable than usual during this time, and moving them could result in stress or injury.